Diyshift/3D-Printer/GT2 Belt Tension Meter/Readme.md

 <img src="./Images/14calibrate.png" width=700>

 4. Slowly release the plunger and note the reading on the dial.
 Lightly tapping or “pumping” the plunger handle can help to settle the needle and get a better reading.
-5. Tighten the screw one turn then depress and release the plunger again.
+5. Tighten the preload screw one turn then depress and release the plunger again.
 Note that the reading has changed.
-6. Repeat steps 3 and 4 until your meter consistently reads 1.9 when checking the deflection of the music wire.
+6. Repeat steps 3 - 5 until your meter consistently reads 1.9 when checking the deflection of the music wire.
 7. Your meter is now calibrated and ready for use.

  ### ALTERNATIVE CALIBRATION: